When You Can't Stop Reacting

 That's activation.

-And until you understand what it actually is, and have a real practice for moving through it, you will keep arriving at the same place in your relationships, no matter how much you love the person across from you.
+And until you understand what it is — and, more importantly, have a real practice for moving through it— you will keep arriving at the same place in relationships, no matter how much you love the person across from you.

 Inside this free lesson, you'll learn:

-— What activation actually is and what it does to your brain and body in real time
+What activation is (in detail, for the nerds among you) and what it does to your brain and body in real time

 The printable worksheet includes: